Tomb of Rabbi Shimon bar Yochai: First haircut for boys

 A rabbi performs the traditional Upsherin on a three-year-old boy in Meron on Lag Baomer 5730 (1970 CE).

 A custom dating from the time of Isaac Luria holds that boys be given their upsherin "first haircuts" on Lag baOmer, and today this generally means the Lag baOmer after their third birthday.
 A large event for this purpose is held at Meron today, and similar celebrations are simultaneously held in Jerusalem at the grave of Simeon the Just for Jerusalemites.

-Chai rotel liquid refreshment gift

-Another custom at the tomb of Rabbi Shimon bar Yochai is the giving of Ḥai Rotel (ח״י רוטל).
-The Hebrew letters Heth and yodh are the gematria (numerical equivalent) of 18.
-Rotel is a liquid measure of about 3 litres.
-Thus, 18 rotels equals 54 litres or about 13 gallons.
-It is popularly believed that if one donates or offers 18 rotels of liquid refreshment (grape juice, wine, soda or even water) to those attending the celebrations at bar Yochai's tomb on Lag BaOmer, then the giver will be granted miraculous salvation.

-According to the Ta'amei HaMinhagim, many childless couples found success with this segula (propitious practice).
-The Bobover rebbe, Ben Zion Halberstam, sent a letter from Poland to his followers in Mandatory Palestine asking them to donate chai rotel in Meron on this holy day on behalf of a couple that did not have children.
-Several local organizations solicit donations of chai rotel and hand out the drinks on the donor's behalf in Meron on Lag BaOmer.
-Nine months after Lag BaOmer, the Ohel Rashbi organization even invites couples who prayed at the tomb and had a child to come back to Meron to celebrate the births.

-Incidents
+Donations of drinks

+It is traditional to donate 18 rotel ((ח״י רוטל, around 18 gallons) of cold drinks (including wine, juice, soda or water) to be given to pilgrims at the tomb on Lag BaOmer, which falls in the hot season, especially for people recovering from sickness and those trying to find a marriage partner, conceive a child, or on find a job.

+Mass deaths

 1911 collapse

 On 15 May 1911, eleven people were killed when a crowd of about 10,000 filled the compound and a railing of a nearby balcony collapsed.
 About 100 people fell from a height of roughly seven metres to the ground below; the deaths of seven were determined at the scene and of four others in the days following the incident.
 There were 40 injured.